schu34/schu34.github.io/index.md

 title: Matthew Schupack | About
 ---
 # About
 I'm a full stack web developer with strong experience transforming ideas into flexible maintainable software.
-I've worked on everything from hacking together proof of concept prototypes in an afternoon to architecting and building complex, production grade software over many months.
-If I’m not coding (which is rare) you’ll probably find me performing around Brooklyn with my band, Violets are Wet, or trying a new restaurant with my girlfriend.
+I've worked on everything from hacking together proof of concept prototypes in an afternoon to architecting and building complex, production grade software over many months (you'd be hard-pressed to sign up for an amex credit card without using some code I wrote).
+If I’m not coding you’ll probably find me playing music or baking some sourdough bread.

 ### Education